Heat current and entropy production rate in local non-Markovian quantum dynamics of global Markovian evolution: Relations of total heat current deficit in lone-qubit Markovian limit and under non-Markovian dynamics

-Just like in the lone-qubit Markovian limit, in case the two-qubit canonical equilibrium state \(\rho_{th_{12}}\) is a separable state, we can obtain a complementary relation between the total heat current deficit and the relative entropy of entanglement in the time-evolved state of the two system-qubits, like in (\ref{LB2}), with extra terms in the bound on the complementarity.
+Just like in the lone-qubit Markovian limit, in the case where the two-qubit canonical equilibrium state \(\rho_{\text{th}_{12}}\) is a separable state, we can obtain a complementary relation between the total heat current deficit and the relative entropy of entanglement in the time-evolved state of the two qubits of the system, like in (\ref{LB2}), with extra terms in the bound on the complementarity.
 Precisely, we have